hapijs/yar/README.md

     - `path` - determines the cookie path.
 Defaults to _'/'_.
     - `isSecure` - determines whether or not to transfer using TLS/SSL.
 Defaults to _true_.
     - `isHttpOnly` - determines whether or not to set HttpOnly option in cookie.
 Defaults to _false_.
+- 'skip' - a function with the signature of `function (request reply) {}`, which when provided, is called for every request.
+If the provided function returns true no session with be attached to the request (defaults to false).

 #### Methods